 Macbook Air 2022 could have a refined version of the M1 chip or even the M2 processor that takes things to the next level and makes the wait worthwhile.

 A dedicated graphics card and a multicore processor are required to ensure the best gaming experience.
 Due to its 60Hz display, the MacBook Air is not suitable for gaming.

 There is no touchscreen on the Macbook Air, however, the touchpad is amazing enough to make you forget about the touchscreen.

 So is MacBook Air good for gaming?
 Well, yeah, but to a very small extent.
 Logically, I’d say the answer is less of a YES and more of a NO.

 Look dude I have mentioned this time and again that Macs are not designed for gaming but businesslike efficacy.
 These are, sort of, mobile workstations with no gaming-ideal ancillary hardware potency.

 Nonetheless, you can use them for part-time gaming.
 You can run almost all the mac-optimized games on a MacBook Air while staying on low settings.
 And the new M1 MacBook Air 2020 is stealing the limelight with its way better performance in this regard – casual gaming.

-Yeah, you can’t stress it with those much premium and demanding games.
+Yeah, you can’t stress it with those premium and demanding games.
 But if you are willing to sacrifice your graphics craves, there is no chance M1 Air will disappoint you.

 Lastly, if you really want to make a Mac your next gaming machine, try the 16” MacBook Pro.
-It does not pack the M1 chip rather comes with Intel Core i7 9th Gen CPU and features a dedicated GPU.
+It does not pack the M1 chip but rather comes with an Intel Core i7 9th Gen CPU and features a dedicated GPU.
 Compared to all the MacBook(s), this one will quite finely satisfy all your gaming craves with its brilliant overall gaming performance.

 I hope you find it helpful!